-The expected funding sources for the 2025-2029 MTA Capital Plan represents a balanced mix of federal, state, regional, city and MTA sources.
-The MTA contributes funding directly through a mix of bonds and pay-as you-go (PAYGO) capital.
-The agency also aggressively pursues federal funding opportunities.
+MTA Capital Plans have historically been funded with a balanced mix of federal, state, regional, city and MTA sources.
+The MTA contributes some funding directly, though a mix of bonds and PAYGO capital.
+The agency aggressively pursues federal funding opportunities.
+State, city or regional funding, by contrast, requires state legislation.